miwermi/bikesharing/README.md

 <img src="https://github.com/miwermi/bikesharing/blob/main/images/6.png" alt ="Fig 6">
 Fig. 6, above, shows two frequency maps of individual bike use.
 This information helps to identify the number of bikes used most frequently by multiple riders (which may therefore be near end-of-life or need maintenance), and which bikes have travelled the longest distances.

 The two visualizations in Fig 6, along with those pictured in Fig 7, below, can be found online @ the public tableau page: https://public.tableau.com/app/profile/michelle.werner.
-Other information visualized from our dataset included start and stop locations, trip duration by age (birth year of user), and the overall numbers for male vs. female vs. unknown-gender of users.
+Other information visualized from our dataset included s (see link).

 <img src="https://github.com/miwermi/bikesharing/blob/main/images/7.png" height="600" width="802" alt ="7">
 Fig 7.
+Total trips, trip start and end points, trip duration by user birth year.